vidaud/seta/seta-doc/docs/general/how-runs.md

 ``` -->

 #### Taxonomy in SeTA
+In SeTA, currently we are working with EuroVoc.
+EuroVoc is a multilingual thesaurus originally built for processing the documentary information of the EU institutions.

-In SeTA, we have defined some Taxonomies that can be used, but it is also possible for users to define new Taxonomies if is necessary.
+Moreover when working with Communities, users have the possibility to define new Taxonomies if is necessary.

 To create a new Taxonomy, users can set it together with the document they are uploading: